Meat and Poultry Processing Kansas

 A 2-day meat cutting workshop will be developed and held to demonstrate how beef and hog carcasses are cut into primals, subprimals, and retail cuts.
 This workshop will be held twice during the subaward period.
 Given the high cost of holding this type of workshop, participants will be provided the opportunity to cut primals/subprimals into retail cuts instead of participants breaking down a carcass.

-The Midwest Meat Summit will be hosted in collaboration with The National Meat Summit Steering Committee and partner organizations in the Northcentral SARE region, including Practical Farmers of Iowa and the Wallace Center.
+The Midwest Meat Summit was hosted in collaboration with The National Meat Summit Steering Committee and partner organizations in the Northcentral SARE region, including Practical Farmers of Iowa and the Wallace Center.
 The National Meat Summits Steering Committee is a growing collaboration, composed of livestock specialists, meat, animal and social scientists, and other professionals from university Extension, and agricultural advocacy and support organizations.
 A list of partner participants for the summits can be viewed at www.meatsummits.com.
 National Meat Summits works to build connections, increase knowledge, grow collective skills, and advance market opportunities for local and regional meat supply chains in the United States with long-term viability in mind.
 As a subawardee, we are committed to providing coordination and support for regional meat summits that serve many segments and scales of U.S. local and regional meat supply chains.
-The regional summits will be strategic and coordinated educational and networking events for livestock producers, meat processors, distributors, retailers, and other buyers of meat products.
+The regional summits was strategic and coordinated educational and networking events for livestock producers, meat processors, distributors, retailers, and other buyers of meat products.
 We commit to sharing information, attending respective regional conferences when possible and participating in regularly meetings of The National Meat Summits Steering Committee to foster a collaborative, capacity-building approach supported by local, regional and national partners.

 In person meetings: